mansik64/Functions-and-Errors---ETH-AVAX/README.md

-# TravelReservation
+# AccountManagement

 This Solidity program is a simple demo code for error handling.
 The purpose of the program is to demonstrate the error handling while creation and updation of travel reservations  for visa using require(), assert() and revert().

 ## Description
-A Solidity smart contract called `TravelReservation` was created to simplify the process of booking travel on the Ethereum network.
-It possesses the following qualities: <>>Locations: Four locations are listed in this list: {London, Dubai, Africa, Korea}.
+A Solidity smart contract called `AccountManagement` was created to simplify the process of booking travel on the Ethereum network.

->>Unique Booking ID: An ID is assigned to every booking by a counter ({nextBookingId}).Create Booking: With the use of this tool, users may add new bookings by inputting the traveler's details, destination, departure date, and ticket count.
-The first reservations are not confirmed.
+>>`createAccount(string memory _name, uint _age)`=This function allows a user to create a new customer account.A new Customer struct is created and stored in the customers mapping with the user's address as the key.
+An `AccountCreated` event is emitted, logging the user's address, name, and age.
->>Confirm Booking: By enabling verification, this feature ensures that bookings will never need to be validated again.
+>>`updateAccount(string memory _name, uint _age)`=This function allows a user to update their existing customer account.The `Customer` struct associated with the user's address is updated with the new name and age.
+An AccountUpdated event is emitted, logging the user's address, name, and age.
->>View Booking: Passengers may view the details of their own bookings using this feature, which also contains authorization checks to ensure that only authorized travelers can access themselves. reservations.
+>>`viewAccount() public view returns (Customer memory)`=This function allows a user to view their own customer account details.The function returns the Customer struct associated with the user's address.

 ## Getting Started